SupersonicNK/roa-workshop-templates/advanced-skin-handler/README.md

 ## Change History

+- 1.2:
+  - Fixed caching.
+No longer erroneously caches into the player object.

 - 1.1:
   - You may now supply `sprite_get_skinned` and `skin_sprite` with a second argument, `skin`, which may be a skin's name or index.
   - Changed how skins are stored slightly to match how sprite names are stored, removing the requirement for a loop when getting a skin's data by name.